alexa-ngo/JESTProjects/README.md

 # JEST Collection of Projects

-This folder contains a collection of mini projects along with its unit tests.
+This folder contains a collection of mini projects along with its unit tests written using JEST.

 ## Calculator Project

-The calculator project contains the following methods along with its respective unit tests written using JEST.
+The Calculator project contains the following methods:

 - add
 - subtract
 - multiply